 Luke Hoyer would never.

 Then she stood silent, took a long, agonizing pause, until finally a little alarm went off, and six minutes, twenty seconds had elapsed since she’d begun.
 The same time it had taken a shooter with an AR-15 to dispose of all those lives.

 They’re talking about MLK this morning, and comparing her oration to his.
 Standing here in the immediate reverberation of the moment, it doesn’t seem at all unreasonable.
 Maybe Emma just pounded the thin edge of the wedge into the whole rotten structure.
-Maybe that’s what it took, the mournful intensity of girl grown up too soon, choking back the tears, perhaps even unaware of her own magnetic charisma, mustering the poise to speak honestly, directly, eloquently, until her podium became a crucible in which she burned away all the cynicism, ambivalence, inertia and paralysis, to leave behind the pure product of determined, tenacious hope.
+Maybe that’s what it took, the mournful intensity of a girl grown up too soon, choking back the tears, perhaps even unaware of her own magnetic charisma, mustering the poise to speak honestly, directly, eloquently, until her podium became a crucible in which she burned away all the cynicism, ambivalence, inertia and paralysis, to leave behind the pure product of determined, tenacious hope.